goFrendiAsgard/zaruba/docs/built-in/utils/file/README.md

-  insertBefore Insert a new content into a text file before a particular index list         List files/folders in a path read         Read text from file replace      Replace a file at a particular index with a new content submatch     Return submatch matching the pattern at a desired pattern index walk         List files/folder in a path, recursively
+  insertBefore Insert a new content into a text file before a particular index list         List files/folders in a path read         Read text from file replaceAt    Replace a file at a particular index with a new content submatch     Return submatch matching the pattern at a desired pattern index walk         List files/folder in a path, recursively